Abhinav-cloud482/excel_automation/README.md

 The output workbook can be opened directly in Microsoft Excel or compatible spreadsheet applications.

-Requirements
+## Requirements

-Python 3.8+
+* Python 3.8+

-OpenPyXL
+* OpenPyXL

 Install dependencies with:

 pip install -r requirements.txt

-Use Cases
+## Use Cases

-This project demonstrates practical Excel automation concepts that can be extended to:
+This project demonstrates practical Excel automation concepts that can be extended to :

-Sales reporting
+* Sales reporting
-Data processing
+* Data processing
-Automated calculations
+* Automated calculations
-Spreadsheet generation
+* Spreadsheet generation
-Business reporting workflows
+* Business reporting workflows
-Bulk Excel data manipulation
+* Bulk Excel data manipulation
-License
+* License

 This project is available for educational and personal use.